 As I alluded in the previous post, the symbolic meaning of the sukkah really spoke to me from the start.
-As the destructive effects of climate change are being felt near and far, with weather disasters increasing in number and severity – a global situation that worries me more and more all the time — the idea of dwelling** in a fragile structure seems to have universal relevance, to recollect our true vulnerability as creatures and perhaps inspire new action.
+As the destructive effects of climate change are being felt near and far, with weather disasters increasing in number and severity, the idea of dwelling** in a fragile structure seems to have universal relevance, to recollect our true vulnerability as creatures and perhaps inspire new action.
 I’d like to think that my brief experience in the sukkah is the seed of an answer to my worried prayers for the earth.
 Rather than vulnerable, I felt instead the power of community, unexpectedly fulfilling Rabbi Greenberg’s depiction of the sukkah as the “perfect expression of divine protection.
 God is not a mechanical shield that protects us from evil; God is the Presence who gives the strength to persevere, to overcome.”

 *There is an additional ritual involving branches of what are known as the “Four Species,” but that was omitted last evening for logistical reasons.